Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-vertexId_ - (requierd) the unique string identifying the vertex to query.
+- vertexId_ (requierd): the unique string identifying the vertex to query.

 **Return:**